Bridal Veil Falls (Salazie)

 The Bridal Veil Falls (French: Voile de la Mariée) is a waterfall on the island of Réunion.
 Located at about 500 m altitude along the mountainous rampart that separates the cirque Salazie and the plateau forest Bélouve, it falls within the territory of the commune of Salazie on the island of Réunion.
-A legend related to it: a father crying on the veil of her daughter fell into a deep precipice.
+A legend related to it: a father crying on the veil of his daughter fell into a deep precipice.